anerv/BikeDNA/README.md

 *This method does not control the library versions and should be used as a last resort.*

+The code for BikeDNA has been developed and tested using macOS 13.2.1.

 ### Install package

 The repository has been set up using the structure described in the [Good Research Developer](https://goodresearch.dev/setup.html).
 Once the repository has been downloaded, navigate to the main folder in a terminal window and run the command